 Holy Land distributes its products to many local stores and co-ops throughout the Twin Cities as well as neighboring states.
 Though business continues to grow, the family remains committed to their original goal of providing quality food with a friendly family atmosphere.

-Find it in the Dairy Department.
+Find it in the Dairy Department of your nearest Kowalski's location.